A Vision For Markets: Message from the CEO

 — Sean Egan, CEO

-As a credit rating agency regulated by the U.S. Securities and Exchange Commission, regulatory compliance is afforded the highest priority at Egan-Jones.
+As a regulated credit rating agency, compliance is afforded the highest priority at Egan-Jones.
 Egan-Jones has established a system of internal controls to ensure an exceptionally high level of compliance with applicable laws and regulations.

 Egan-Jones provides their clients with timely and accurate ratings at a fair price point.